 - 1. Any amounts in excess of Allowed Charges for Non-Contract Providers or the contract rate for Contract Providers. - 2.
 Expenses for which benefits are payable under any other programs provided by the Fund. - 3.
 Any expense incurred for services or supplies furnished prior to the date you or your Dependents became eligible.
 An expense is considered incurred on the date the person receives the service for which the charge is made. - 4.
 Any expense incurred after eligibility terminates, except as provided under the "Extended Benefits for Disability" provision. - 5.
-Custodial Care or rest cures, any care in a home for the aged, nursing, convalescent, or rest home, or institution of a similar character, except as provided by the Skilled Nursing Facility benefit. - 6.
+Custodial Care or rest cures.
+Services provided by a rest home, a home for the aged, a nursing home or any similar facility, except the Plan may cover a stay at a long-term acute care facility when a patient is receiving rehabilitation therapy immediately after or instead of an acute inpatient hospitalization.
+For the Plan to consider such services, the stay must receive prior authorization and the patient must continue to make treatment progress as documented by patient notes. - 6.
 Services received while an Eligible Individual is confined in a Hospital operated by the United States Government or an agency of the United States Government except that the Plan, to the extent required by law, will reimburse a VA Hospital for care of a non-service-related disability if the Plan would normally cover the care if the Department of Veterans Affairs were not involved. - 7.
 Any work-related Injury or Illness.
 However, the Plan will pay benefits on behalf of an Eligible Individual who has incurred an occupational Injury or Illness subject to the following conditions: - a.
-The Eligible Individual provides proof of denial of a Workers' Compensation claim and signs an agreement to diligently prosecute his/her claim for Workers' Compensation benefits or for any other available occupational compensation benefits; and - b.
+The Eligible Individual provides proof of denial of a Workers' Compensation claim and signs an agreement to diligently prosecute his or her claim for Workers' Compensation benefits or for any other available occupational compensation benefits; and - b.
 The Eligible Individual agrees to reimburse the Fund for any benefits paid by the Fund by consenting to a lien against any occupational compensation benefits received through adjudication, settlement or otherwise; and - c.
 The Eligible Individual cooperates with the Fund or its designated representative by taking reasonably necessary steps to obtain reimbursement, through legal action or otherwise, for any benefits paid for the Eligible Individual's occupational Injury or Illness. - 8.
 Conditions resulting from act of war or armed invasion. - 9.
 Treatment on or to the teeth, or gums (other than for tumors), except as provided for dental injury; extraction of teeth; treatment of dental abscess or granuloma, dental plates, bridges, crowns, caps or other dental prosthesis. - 10.
 Eyeglasses, contact lenses, routine eye examinations, eye refractions for the fitting of glasses, vision therapy (orthoptics), or any refractive eye surgery. - 11.
 Routine newborn nursery charges billed by a Non-Contract Hospital. - 12.
 Cosmetic services, except for conditions resulting from an accident or a functional disorder or reconstructive surgery following a mastectomy. - 13.
 Any expense incurred for services or supplies that constitute personal comfort or beautification items, or for weight loss programs. - 14.
 Drugs, except while the Patient is hospitalized and entitled to receive Hospital benefits (see also information on prescription drug benefits for individuals enrolled in the Indemnity Medical Plan). - 15.
 Hospital admissions primarily for custodial care. - 16.
-Services of a naturopath or any other provider not meeting the definition of Physician, except as may be provided under specific benefits of the Plan. - 17.
-Services not specifically listed as covered services, or those services that are not Medically Necessary or not considered as standard medical practice by the Plan.
+Services of a naturopath or any other provider not meeting the definition of Physician, except as may be provided under specific benefits of the Plan.